orbulant/HourlyWeatherData/README.md

 # HourlyWeatherData
 Using R, i have created a comprehensive R tool (with Shiny and etc.) to analyse hourly weather data from 2 Airport Stations.

+This assignment was graded an A+ (GPA 4.00) by Asia Pacific University lecturers.
 ## Screenshots
 Below are some screenshots:
 |Screenshots|